codingMustache/codingMustache/README.md

 ## Joke of the Day

-A dad washes his car with his son.
-But after a while, the son says, "why can't you just use a sponge?"
+Why was the picture sent to prison?
+It was framed.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+What was the name of the first Bulgarian personal computer?
- 1. Session
+ 1. Pravetz 82
- 2. Network
+ 2. Pravetz 8D
- 3. Present
+ 3. IMKO-1
- 4. Application
+ 4. IZOT 1030

 <details>
   <summary>Answer</summary>
-  Application
+  IMKO-1
 </details>